spell-music/csound-expression/README.md

 News
 -----------------------------

 **The 5.1 is out!
-Let's warm up our hearts with new bright ideas at this Cold winter!
+Let's warm up our hearts with new bright ideas in this Cold winter!
 New features:**

 csound-expression